 How people react emotionally to a marketing campaign directly correlates to its success or failure.
 It increases understanding of customer satisfaction, both what leads to it and what does not.

-Emotional reaction to the outreach can also guide direct campaigns.
+Emotional reaction to outreach can also guide direct campaigns.
 Sentiment analysis can tell a company that younger people hate email and that an older demographic dislikes social media.
 The company can then respond by setting up an email contact for older customers and a chat option for the younger demographic.

 Tools to perform sentiment analysis